Thursday, September 24, 2020

 The Gamma One Sextet: WAR OF THE PLANETS, WILD, WILD PLANET, WAR BETWEEN PLANETS, THE SNOW DEVILS, THE GREEN SLIME, BATTLE OF THE WORLDS

 Of course my enthusiasm for this odd duck series may blind me to their overall niche appeal.
-The special effects are pretty bad, especially in the central four, but to me that's part of the charm.
+The special effects are pretty bad, especially in the central four.
 First, there are no optical effects at all in these central films.
-Forget about CGI, or hand-painted glowing shapes, in Margheriti's central quadrilogu there's not even a laser beam scratched into the celluloid.
-When floating in space the wires are always visible, and far away astronauts are represented by floating plastic toy spacemen.
-When these characters fire their lasers (one guy even pronounces them 'lazz-ers'), it's as giant cigarette lighters meet blow torches, so they have to aim at things up in the air as that's where the flame is going anyway.
-When the ships roar through the cosmos there's this prop with three of them flying in formation, each spitting fire into nose of the one behind from their exhaust as they roar through the cosmos: in the light of the fire not only do you see the clear plastic rod connecting all three ships to each other and being held up by some offscreen hand, you can slightly see the studio back wall, painted black to resemble outer space but the lines of the Exit door visible in the light of the sparklers.
-The stars are almost afterthoughts, hanging low in the sky; the Earth, when visible, is as 2D as if it was hanging in the back of kid's a stage show.
+Forget about CGI, or hand-painted glowing shapes.
+In Margheriti's central quadrilogy, there's not even a laser beam scratched into the celluloid.
+When men are floating in space, the wires are always visible, tugging at their waistbands, and far away astronauts are represented by floating plastic toy!
+When these characters fire their lasers (one guy even pronounces them 'lazz-ers'), it's as giant cigarette lighters meet blow torches, so they have to aim at things only at targets above them as that's where the flame is going anyway.
+When the ships roar through the cosmos there's this prop with three of them flying in formation, each spitting fire into nose of the one behind from their exhaust as they roar through the darkened room.
+In the light of the sparks not only do you see the clear plastic rod connecting all three ships to each other, held up by some offscreen hand, you can make out the outlines of the studio back wall, painted black to resemble outer space but slightly shiny, and the thin line of light around the Exit door.
+The stars are almost afterthought.
+The Earth, when visible, is as 2D as if it was hanging in the back of kid's a stage show.
 Sometimes the darkness of space is more a light blue depending on how alert the lighting tech is.
-But who cares when the exterior miniatures are super cool like this?
-The imagination is there, in typical Italian genius style.

 THE WILD, WILD PLANET